Victoria’s Secret’s Lorena Rae Poses On Her Knees In A Plunging Swimsuit

-The Victoria’s Secret model wowed fans in her pretty skimpy choice of swimwear.
-The swimsuit was a very plunging look that stretched pretty low over her chest and featured thin strings that stretched over both of her shoulders.
+The Victoria’s Secret model wowed fans in her swimwear.
+The one-piece was a very plunging look that dipped pretty low into her chest and featured thin strings that stretched over her shoulders.

-Lorena tied both strings into two large bows that sat on the top of her shoulders, while her flawless model figure was on show in the skin-tight one-piece that perfectly hugged her curves.
+Lorena tied both strings into two large bows, while her flawless model figure was on show in the skintight one-piece that perfectly hugged her curves.
 The fun swimwear look featured a wild leopard-print design.

-As for her pose during the sultry swimwear shoot, Lorena knelt all the way down and sat back on her heels with her legs apart.
-She arched her back and flung her head all the way backwards as her long brunette hair flowed down her back.
+As for her pose during the sultry swimwear shoot, Lorena knelt all the way down and sat back on her heels, with her legs apart and her back arched.
+She flung her head back as her long brunette hair flowed down.

-The beauty put both of her hands on the sand in front of her while she appeared to firmly close her eyes while turning her face upwards towards the cloudy sky.
+The beauty put both of her hands on the sand in front of her while she appeared to close her eyes and turned her face up to the cloudy sky.

 The calm ocean could be seen in the distance behind the 25-year-old supermodel, as was a natural rock formation out in the water.

-Lorena – who recently posed topless in another NSFW shot shared to Instagram – simply captioned the photo with two hearts, alluding to the black-and-white tone with one white heart and one black heart.
+Lorena recently posed topless in another NSFW shot shared to Instagram and simply captioned the photo with two hearts — one white and one black — alluding to the black-and-white tone of the image.

-She didn’t reveal in the caption exactly where the snap was taken, but did tell fans where they could by her plunging look from with a tag.
+She didn’t reveal in the caption exactly where the snap was taken but did include a tag so that fans knew where they could buy her plunging look.

 The star tagged the swimwear brand Solid & Striped in her upload, as well as professional photographer Terence Connors.